 Students may choose to spend up to two terms each year in daily afternoon service activities.
-If a student is interested and has a specific interest, we’ll do our best to accommodate that.
+If a student has a specific interest, we’ll do our best to accommodate that.
 Students will participate in three or four days of service each week and are also required to complete two one-hour fitness workouts each week.
-This program is available all three terms.Student benefit from the strong relationships the School has with many outstanding organizations in Pottstown and the surrounding region.
+This program is available all three terms.
+Students benefit from the strong relationships the School has nurtured with many outstanding organizations in Pottstown and the surrounding region.

 Hill School Community Service Opportunities